kouvou/RepData_PeerAssessment1/PA1_template.md

 **Median Steps By Day with filled missing values:10765 from initial estimate:10765**

-*No differences noticed in the mean and median after filling missing values to the initial dataset*
+*No differences noticed in the mean and median after filling missing values to the initial dataset.
+We have an increase in the No. of days when counting days per Total-Steps-per-Day (above Histogram) since we no longer have missing values.*

 ###  Are there differences in activity patterns between weekdays and weekends?